-This is one of my favourite interviews to date, because it really delves into the details of how Eric Kim found his niche, and started to excel in it.
+This is one of my favourite interviews to date.
+It really delves into the details of how Eric Kim found his niche, and started to excel in it.
 We also cover shooting on film, and why he made the switch to exclusively film for street photography.
-Most importantly though, we discover how Eric has found his own style and the inspiration behind his shooting (and how you can do the same).
+Most importantly though, we discover how Eric has found his own style and the inspiration behind his shooting.
+And how you can do the same.

 If you’re an aspiring photographer, particularly if you’re interested in street, then this interview is for you.

 Eric Kim is an international street photographer currently based in Los Angeles.
 Through his blog and workshops, he teaches others the beauty of street photography, how to find their own style and vision, as well as how to overcome their fear of shooting strangers.

 In the past he has done collaborations with Leica, Magnum, as well as Invisible Photographer Asia.
 He is currently an instructor at UC Riverside Extension, teaching a university-level street photography course.
 Last year he was also one of the judges for the London Street Photography Festival.

 He has exhibited his work at the Leica stores in Singapore, Seoul, and Melbourne.
 He has taught workshops in Beirut, Seoul, Tokyo, Amsterdam, Berlin, Hong Kong, San Francisco, Los Angeles, Chicago, Sydney, Melbourne, Zurich, London, Toronto, Mumbai, Singapore, Kuala Lumpur, and Kota Kinabalu.
 You can see his upcoming workshops here.

 He’s 24 years old, but already has a huge following Facebook, Twitter, and Google+.
 You can find him by clicking on those links.
 You can also visit his website here.

 Hi Eric, first of all, thank you very much for agreeing to do this interview.